mayank0403/Bit-Manipluation-Routines/README.md

 - When you want to print the 3 components, namely sign bit, mantissa and exponent, of an IEEE754 standard float number.

 The functions should be compatible with both endian representations.

+Instructions on how to use the functions can be found in the comments above function definitions.